jlyonsmith/dart-flutter-cheatsheets/README.md

 ## Dart

-The [Dart Language Cheatsheet](dart/Dart%20Cheat%20Sheet.pdf) contains all the core features of the [Dart Language Tour](https://dart.dev/guides/language/language-tour) page.
+The [Dart Language Cheat Sheet](dart/Dart%20Cheat%20Sheet.pdf) contains all the core features of the [Dart Language Tour](https://dart.dev/guides/language/language-tour) page.

 There's a shocking lack of up to date Dart programming language books on Amazon.
 In particular, a Dart reference that does not include [sound null safety](https://dart.dev/null-safety) is woefully out of date at this point.
 The [Dart Specification](https://dart.dev/guides/language/specifications/DartLangSpec-v2.10.pdf) is a bit of a beast and is of course the difinitive text on the language.